"Comparative Map History" is published!

 Read MoreMapping as Process is a space for me to explore a new approach to understanding mapping and its history.
 The exploration will eventually contribute to a book of the same name.

 Comparative Map History and “the History of Cartography”: Methodologies, Institutions, and Idealizations in Brill Research Perspectives on Map History.
-Available from Brill in July 2025, in print and ebook ($87).
+Available from Brill in print and as an ebook ($87).

 Cartography in the European Enlightenment, Volume Four of The History of Cartography, edited by myself and Mary Pedley.
 Available from the University of Chicago Press, in print and ebook ($500).